Grokitach/Stalker_GAMMA/Patchnotes.md

 	- Artefacts despawn after 5 in game days if not picked (considered stuck)
 	- Much higher chance of dynamic anomalies artefacts spawn, but more T0 artefacts spawn there
 - Edited transparency threshold for stalkers so it's not as easy for NPCs to shoot the player through bushes while remaining balanced.
-- Block food/drinks consumption instead of auto-unequipping helmet (FDD…
+- Block food/drinks consumption instead of auto-unequipping helmet if FDDA helmet restriction is activated.
 - Decoy phantoms spawn when psy health is low but they do not cause Psy damage (spooks) - SaloEater
 - Increased range to be able to save around campfires